ppy/osu-wiki/news/2022-10-01-osumonthly-3.md

 ![](/wiki/shared/news/2022-07-07-osu-mania-4k-world-cup-2022-registrations-now-open/mwc4k-2022-banner.jpg)

-Another year goes by, but not without experiencing another year of the frantic keysmashing competition, the [osu!mania World Cup](https://osu.ppy.sh/wiki/en/Tournaments/MWC/2022_4K) (or MWC for short)!
-There's been some big overhauls on a few team's rosters, but that has not stopped anyone from trying their best on one of the hardest editions we've ever seen.
+Another edition went by, but not without experiencing another year of the frantic keysmashing competition, the [osu!mania World Cup](https://osu.ppy.sh/wiki/en/Tournaments/MWC/2022_4K) (or MWC for short)!
+There's been some big overhauls on a few teams' rosters, but that has not stopped anyone from trying their best on one of the hardest editions we've ever seen.

 We want to congratulate anyone who participated in the tournament.
 But most importantly, congratulations to South Korea for achieving what very few can.
 But don't be mistaken, this was no easy feat.
 Their last match against Brazil is one to fondly remember!
 And even with Brazil's technical issues, they had a hard time accomplishing such a goal.
-Special congratulations to the United States, as many feared that their roster revamp would be disadvantageous, and they ended up securing the 3rd spot.
+Special congratulations to the United States, as many feared that their roster revamp would be disadvantageous, but they ended up securing the 3rd spot.

 There have been so many highlights, break points, and tiebreakers in this year's MWC that it would be impossible to fully recap in one post.
 For anyone who missed the Grandfinals match, [we'd suggest watching it](https://www.twitch.tv/videos/1594471207) to experience it yourself.
 No words can convey the excitement that such an event generated!
 I won't spoil it for any of you, but [having point differences as close as 3 points](https://www.twitch.tv/osulive/clip/SlickArtsyToothVoteNay-QQorakYX4O8MqCB6) is surely something to be amazed by.